SylvainDurant/Capgemini/README.md

 # Capgemini

-this is a Back-end coding assignment relised for Capgemini.
+this is a Back-end coding assignment realised for Capgemini.
 The assessment consists of an API to be used for opening a new “current account” of already existing customers.

 ## Requirements
 * The API will expose an endpoint which accepts the user information (customerID, initialCredit).